heckelson/i3-and-kde-plasma/README.md

 ## Creating a new service (Plasma >= 5.25)

+Note that for this method, you do not need to be the root user.
+However, that means the changes will not effect the other users.

 Create a new service file called plasma-i3.service in `$HOME/.config/systemd/user`.

 Write the following into `$HOME/.config/systemd/user/plasma-i3.service`:
 ```conf
 [Unit]
 Description=Launch Plasma with i3